 Tests used to diagnose AF may include:

-- A Holter monitor is portable and can record the electrical activity of the heart for a long period of time (for example, 24 hours)
+- use of a Holter monitor – this is a portable device that can record the electrical activity of the heart for a long period of time (for example, 24 hours)

 Treatment for AF

-- Medications to normalise the heart’s rhythm include digoxin, amiodarone and other ‘anti-arrhythmic’ agents.
+Medications to normalise the heart’s rhythm include ‘anti-arrhythmic’ agents such as sotalol, flecainide and amiodarone.
 These may be given as injections or tablets.
-Since some medications may cause toxicity (poisoning), regular tests to check liver and thyroid function may be required.
+As some medications may cause toxicity (poisoning), regular tests to check liver and thyroid function may be required.

 Surgery for AF

 Most people with AF respond to non-surgical forms of treatment.
-However, severe cases of AF that do not respond to medication or electric shocks may need to be surgically treated.
+However, severe cases of AF that do not respond to medication or electric shock therapy may need to be surgically treated.
 Options include:

-- Maze operation – this is a similar procedure to catheter ablation, but produces a ‘maze’ of small scars that ‘traps’ the source of atrial fibrillation and allows the sinus node to take control.
+- maze operation – this is a similar procedure to catheter ablation, but produces a ‘maze’ of small scars that ‘traps’ the source of atrial fibrillation and allows the sinus node to take control.
+Most commonly, this procedure is done as part of cardiac surgery performed for other reasons.

 Changes to lifestyle with AF

-- Take measures to control high blood pressure or diabetes, if necessary
+- take measures to control high blood pressure

 Where to get help